© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Verulamium, Bacons Mount is a scheduled monument protected by Historic England under reference 1003516.
 View the official record →

-Verulamium, Bacons Mount is a Roman earthwork forming part of the extensive defensive system of the Romano-British settlement at Verulamium near St Albans.
+Verulamium, Bacons Mount is a Romano-British earthwork forming part of the defensive circuit of the Roman city of Verulamium, located near St Albans in Hertfordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003516.

 Verulamium, Bacons Mount is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003516.